Exercise Empowers Breast Cancer Survivors

 “There are exercises that can be started the first day after surgery that are designed to help regain full range of motion of the shoulder,” Nowack says.
 “Studies now show women have a reduced risk of lymphedema when they perform aerobic exercise and a slow, progressive strength training program after surgery.

-“Another benefit of the ABC class is that these women all have a common bond,” she adds.
+“Another benefit of exercise programs is that these women all have a common bond,” she adds.
 “They share their experiences and are very encouraging to each other.
 It is almost like a support group, too!”

 Researchers found that after a year of following the program, the 67 participants had improvements in symptoms, body image and muscular strength.